 It can be difficult to assess the severity of the situation when your pet has an accident or is unwell.
 You may be concerned about the symptoms your pet is showing.

-Each decision will vary from case to case and from pet to pet, but we would strongly advise the following situations are treated as a veterinary emergency:
+The following 15 key factors can help you make this critical decision as to whether your pet needs urgent veterinary attention.
+Decisions vary from case to case and from pet to pet, but we would strongly advise the following situations are treated as a veterinary emergency.

-- If your pet appears not to be breathing, is struggling for breath or is breathing in an unusual or laboured way
+- If your pet appears not to be breathing, is struggling for breath or is breathing in an unusual or laboured way.

 - If they have fallen from a height, been hit by something travelling at speed – such as a car – or been hit with force

-- They appear to have severe abdominal pain, a bloated stomach and attempt to vomit – bringing up white foam – this could be a sign of bloat (Gastric Dilation Volvulus GDV) which is extremely dangerous and potentially fatal
+- They appear to have severe abdominal pain, a bloated stomach and attempt to vomit – bringing up white foam.
+This could be a sign of bloat (Gastric Dilation Volvulus GDV) which is extremely dangerous and potentially fatal

-- If your pet has an eye injury
+- Your pet has an eye injury.

 Tips for preventing emergency pet accidents